 The monstrosity stopped shooting and started walking around the fountain, moving to her right.
 Shantae ran around it on the other side, pulling the scimitar out.
-Two blasts buffeted the unyielding fountain, one demolished a tree to her left.
+Three blasts buffeted the unyielding fountain, one demolished a tree to her left.

 Then her invulnerability was on, she was tearing across the bridge at breakneck speeds.
 Mindful what happened with Doomguy's rocket — the bruise on the small of her back was still smarting a bit — she twisted her path as best as she could, a couple missiles overtaking her slowly to explode against the cliff face.